danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-07-perspectives-of-automation-engineers-the-perils-of-boilerplate-code-even-in-test-automation.markdown

 ---
 layout: post
-title: "POST TITLE"
+title: "Perspectives of Automation Engineers: The Perils of Boilerplate code, even in test automation"
-date: YYYY-MM-DD hh:mm:ss -0000
+date: 2021-07-07 13:40:00 -0000
 categories: java lombok
 ---